-- The cruise (transport between ports)
+- The cruise – sailing between ports

 I LOVE a good bargain.
 I usually pay around £100 per night for my cruises but I have cruised on a number of occasions for under £50 per night.

 There is nothing quite like sitting on a balcony and listening to the sounds of the ocean.
 Cruising gives you the opportunity to do as much, or as little as you’d like.

-When I’m in the middle of the ocean I stop worrying about my work and all land-based problems feel a million miles away.
+When I’m in the middle of the ocean I stop worrying about work and all land-based problems feel a million miles away.

 Free food options available on most cruises: